What is the vagus nerve

 To activate the vagus nerve, inhale and simultaneously visualize that you are filling up the upper part of the abdomen like a balloon.
 Make it a long, mindful inhalation but without tensing your body.
 After the inhalation, stop and exhale slowly imagining how your belly button drops towards your spine.

-2) Improving the gut microbiome
+2) Improving the gut microbiota

 Vagus nerve is connected to the gut and the condition of the gut microbiome can significantly affect the activity of the vagus nerve.
 Gut problems such as IBS or IBD is linked to the low activity of the vagus nerve, whereas Improving gut microbiome can stimulate the vagus nerve, increase mood, and improve stress resiliency.